Table of Contents:

 It is important to note that HSA distributions for non-qualified expenses before age 65 are subject to a 20% penalty so be sure to double check the eligibility of the expense and keep good receipts and records.

 Regardless of Age of Life Cycle

 Bo is a recent college graduate and 24 years old.
 He has signed up for the HDHP with his employer and opened an HSA.
-Bo has the opportunity to start early and build an HSA balance before the future medical expenses such as maternity expenses, newborn doctor visits, and dental braces start to come in faster than he can fund an HSA at that point.
+Bo has the opportunity to start early and build an HSA balance before future medical expenses such as maternity expenses, newborn doctor visits, and dental braces start to come in faster than he can fund an HSA.
 Bo decides to fully fund his HSA and begin building his medical emergency fund with $3,550 each year and uses a platform that allows him to invest his account balance due to his long-term time horizon.